 Also, due to the specific circumstances, the Sub-Fund is no longer able to promote environmental and/or social characteristics for all portfolio companies and to meet the related reporting requirements under SFDR.
-It is therefore currently envisaged to reclassify the Sub-Fund under the disclosure regime of article 6 of the SFDR, which applies to funds not promoting environmental, social and or governance (ESG) characteristics and not having sustainable investments as their objective.
+It is therefore impossible to apply an appropriate classification to the Sub-Fund under the disclosure regime of SFDR.